zakvarty/quarto-website/README.md

 If you've not heard of Quarto before, I'd encourage you to have a play around with it.
 Some starter projects, building in difficulty.

-1. [Install Quarto](https://quarto.org/docs/get-started/) - it's easy, I promise.
+1. :arrow_down: [Install Quarto](https://quarto.org/docs/get-started/) - it's easy, I promise.
-2. Try making [your first Quarto document](https://quarto.org/docs/get-started/hello/text-editor.html).
+2. :memo: Try making [your first Quarto document](https://quarto.org/docs/get-started/hello/text-editor.html).
 (Bonus points for html + pdf output)
-3. Jazz things up and try [making some slides](https://quarto.org/docs/presentations/) (Pretty from the start, gorgeous with a little HTML and CSS knowledge).
+3. :film_projector: Jazz things up and try [making some slides](https://quarto.org/docs/presentations/) (Pretty from the start, gorgeous with a little HTML and CSS knowledge).
-4. Create or revamp your own [personal website](https://quarto.org/docs/websites/).
+4. :bust_in_silhouette:Create or revamp your own [personal website](https://quarto.org/docs/websites/).
-5. Add a blog to that website, perhaps by [following my tutorial](https://www.zakvarty.com/blog/2022-09-26-adding-a-quarto-blog/)!
+5. :writing_hand: Add a blog to that website, perhaps by [following my tutorial](https://www.zakvarty.com/blog/2022-09-26-adding-a-quarto-blog/)!